Top

 In Massachusetts, there are several different options for how you can file for divorce: fault, no-fault, contested, or uncontested.
 You need to choose the option that best aligns with your situation before you file.

-There are seven main grounds for divorce in Massachusetts:
+The main grounds for divorce in Massachusetts are:

 Massachusetts law requires that the grounds for a fault divorce are substantiated, often involving thorough documentation and testimonies.
 This can complicate the divorce process, requiring additional legal scrutiny.
 Nonetheless, filing under a fault divorce might be strategic for obtaining a more favorable ruling on matters like alimony.